MOONLAPSED/morphological-source-code/README.md

 XNOR Gate and Abelian Dynamics

 An XNOR gate performs a logical operation that outputs true if both inputs are the same and false otherwise.
 You propose that an XNOR 2:1 gate could "abelize" all dynamics by performing abelian continuous bijections.
 Let's explore this concept:

+    "We define an operation 'abelization' as the transformation of a non-commutative operation into a commutative operation.
+The XNOR gate, when used as a mapping between input states, can perform this abelization under specific conditions.
+Let input states A and B represent elements of a set, and let the operation between these states be denoted by '∘'.
+If A ∘ B ≠ B ∘ A, we can use the XNOR gate to define a new operation '⊙' such that A ⊙ B = B ⊙ A."

     XNOR Gate :
         An XNOR gate with inputs A and B outputs A⊙B=¬(A⊕B), where ⊕ denotes the XOR operation.